GregoryBeeson/Flask-App-Ansible-Docker-Practise/readme.md

 QA tasked me with creating a project "DevOps-Core-Practical-Project" In order to achvive the goals set out for me by QA I have decided to make a simple web application using flask which runs in docker.

+To achive this goal I am making a prize generator that will give users larger prizes depending on the random string and number given by the generator.
 <br>

 ## Requirements